easwaranramamurthy/sc-interview-genbio/README.md

 Further, if we plot the accuracy by normalizing the confusion matrix for each row, we can see that it can easily classify cell types like B-cells, CD14+ monocytes, dendritic cells, and CD34+ cells but it runs into issues when classifying a few but not all closely related T cell types.
 Particularly, the model misclassifies CD4+ T helper cells as CD8+ cytotoxic T cells.

 ![confusion_ratio](plots/confusion_ratio.png)

+As can be seen from the plot above of the first two dimensions after UMAP transformation, the cells for these cell types are interspersed among each other and hence, these are particularly hard cell types to classify.

 ## Things I would try if I had more time: